kazurayam/WebDriverFactory4ks/README.md

-WebDriver Factory for Groovy Scripting in Katalon Studio
+Opening Chrome Browser with a predefined custom Chrome Profile which stores session info such as credentials and cookies
 ========================================================

-by kazurayam,
+- by kazurayam,
-1st edition published March,2019
+- 1st edition published March,2019
+- 2nd edition published Jan, 2020

 ## API doc

 The Groovydoc of webdriverfactory4ks is [here](https://kazurayam.github.io/webdriverfactory4ks/api/index.html)

 ## Problem to solve

-### Original question

 A post in the Katalon Forum [Run Automation in the Active browser](https://forum.katalon.com/t/run-automation-in-the-active-browser/19237/4) raised an interesting question.
 The originator **aguggella** gave us a good explanation what his/here problem is.
 I would quote the paragraphs with a bit of rewording: